 Because it does not like to be watered often, having a pot with great drainage is perfect so that the plant can take the water it needs and let the rest of the water go through without pooling and drowning the roots.

 Fertilizer for Chinese money plants

 Chinese Money Plants are not overly “hungry” in terms of fertilizer, but they do need somewhat regular feedings when planted in pots.
 This is because they are isolated from their natural ecosystem.
 Rather than nature replenishing mineral nutrients, the plants are generally fed with an all-purpose plant fertilizer or special houseplant mix.

-Common reasons as to why a Chinese Money Plant could be dying are from overwatering, direct sunlight, whiteflies, mold, fungal diseases, and nutrient deficiency.
-As mentioned, overwatering can drown the roots and direct sunlight can overheat and burn the leaves.
+Common reasons why a Chinese Money Plant could be dying are from overwatering, direct sunlight, whiteflies, mold, fungal diseases, and nutrient deficiency.
+As mentioned, overwatering can drown the roots, and direct sunlight can overheat and burn the leaves.
 When a plant takes in less water, the sun can evaporate the water in the plant and burn the leaves.

 Whiteflies are little insects that can harm and kill plants by eating and sucking on them.
 If you check under the leaves for whiteflies or other tiny insects then you can pick them off and protect your plant.
 Once the visible pests are gone, treat the whole plant with an organic insecticide.

 Powdery mildew can also affect the Chinese Money Plant.
 This fungal disease tends to occur when plants are in stressful environments (underwatering, too hot/humid, crowded).
 Start by removing leaves with visible powdery mildew on them.
 Remove any bits of dead leaves from the soil surface and generally clean the plant up.
 Then treat the plant with an organic fungicide.
 Place the plant in a spot where it gets good air circulation, bright indirect light, and is easily visible for future inspection.